ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 Basically this block looks for outliers.
 For each species, it generates a data-driven outlier threshold.
 If any outliers are found, these will be converted into 'NA' values.
 You can check in the 'Results' folder for the files containing all the outliers and you can double check if they are correct or not.
 If they were correct then you can run the code again but the code will need some adjustments.

-#First get the species names in your eflalo dataset
+#- First get the species names in your eflalo dataset

-# Define per species what the maximum allowed catch is
+#- Define per species what the maximum allowed catch is

-# (larger than that value you expect it to be an error / outlier
+#- (larger than that value you expect it to be an error / outlier

-#Make a list of the species names and the cut-off points / error / outlier point
+#- Make a list of the species names and the cut-off points / error / outlier point

-#Put these values to zero
+#- Put these values to zero

-#Get the index (column number) of each of the species
+#- Get the index (column number) of each of the species

-#If landing > cut-off turn it into an 'NA';
+#- If landing > cut-off turn it into an 'NA';

-#Turn all other NAs in the eflalo dataset in KG and EURO columns to zero
+#- Turn all other NAs in the eflalo dataset in KG and EURO columns to zero

 #- Remove non-unique trip numbers